iainhouston/bradford-abbas.uk/README.md

 Not true after all as, after inspecting Jeff's code, I found it - the creation of the development site - to work as documented as long as we ensured the environment variable was correctly set by issuing commands in the form: `DRUPALVM_ENV=vagrant vagrant up` and `DRUPALVM_ENV=vagrant vagrant provision`

-2. These commands were run inside the vagrant VM since the `drush loader` (drush 8.1.15) seemed to have problems with the aliases when running the `..sync` commands.
+2. <span style="text-decoration: line-through;">These commands were run inside the vagrant VM since the `drush loader` (drush 8.1.15) seemed to have problems with the aliases when running the `..sync` commands.</span>

 ```
 vagrant ssh
 cd /var/www/drupal/web
-drush rsync  @balive:%files @self:%files
+drush rsync  @balive:%files @self:%files --exclude-paths=sync:css:js:php
 drush sql-sync  @balive @self
 drush   updb
 ```